Lch3181/New_CETA_AR/README.md

-# 2019 New Ceta Building AR Software
+# Overview of the project development

-platform: windows OS, IOS, Android
+Platform: windows OS, IOS, Android

 IDE: Unity: 2019.2.0f (C#) package: Vuforia (AR)

+For the app development, a 3D model of the CETA building is needed.

+Until the real model is ready by the gaming art member at Inkwell Studio.

+A temporary “fake” model may be used to develop the scripts until the 3D model is ready.

+3D model - built by Inkwell Studio

+Scripts - done by CETA CS

+## 3D model interaction:
+User as a player that can walk inside 3D models of CETA (Windows OS using arrow keys; IOS/Android using joystick)

+Or if they are physically inside the building in reality, they can also use AR triggers inside the building (IOS/Android with camera)

-A testing new CETA model
+## Major landmarks in new CETA building:

-Starting point: first floor

-## landmarks:
 1st floor: offices (navigation), front door (map, indoor navigation), cafe, fireplace, bigtable(something interesting like game), signs (websites), robotics room, maker space (schedule link for reservation)

-2rd floor: offices (navigation), classrooms (schedule), hubs, drone room, conference room
+2rd floor: offices (navigation), classrooms (schedule), hubs, drone lab, conference rooms

-3nd floor: offices (navigation), computer labs(schedule), classrooms(schedule), studyrooms (schedule link for reservation)
+3nd floor: offices (navigation), computer labs(schedule), classrooms(schedule), study rooms (schedule link for reservation)

 Basement : machine shop

-## 3D model intercation:
-User as a player that can walk inside in 3D model's of CETA (Windows OS, arrow keys; IOS/Android joystick)

-AR triggers inside the building (IOS/Android with camera)
+Phased development plan: it is to be done floor by floor.

+Starting with the 1st floor, moving to the 2nd, 3rd, then the basement.

 ## Timeline:
-10/29 : show this document, a simple 3d CETA model, assgin works (major landmarks for first floor)
+10/29 : show this document, a simple 3d CETA model, assign works (major landmarks for first floor)

-11/5  : Finish first floor
+11/5  : Finish the 1st floor

-11/12 : Mid progress presentation, assgin 2nd floor
+11/12 : Mid progress presentation, assign the 2nd floor

-11/19 : Finish sceond floor, assgin Third floor
+11/19 : Finish the 2nd floor, assign the 3rd floor

-11/26 : Finish thrid floor, assgin Basement
+11/26 : Finish the 3rd floor, assign the basement

 12/3  : progress report